Anonyfox/node-webkit-hipster-seed/README.md

 Bootstrap a crossplatform Desktop Application using tools you probably never heard of.

-If you're familiar with the node.js world, this sketch should get you informed, if not: an [explanation](https://github.com/Anonyfox/node-webkit-hipster-seed#so-what-is-this) is placed below the workflow.
+If you're familiar with the node.js world, this sketch should get you informed, if not: an [explanation](https://github.com/Anonyfox/node-webkit-hipster-seed#so-what-is-this) is placed [in the wiki](https://github.com/Anonyfox/node-webkit-hipster-seed/wiki).

 ![How NWHS works](https://raw.github.com/Anonyfox/node-webkit-hipster-seed/master/docs/nwhs-draft.png)

+#TL;DR?

+- `brunch new https://github.com/Anonyfox/node-webkit-hipster-seed MyApp` to get you started.
+- `npm run compiler` assembles your application into `/_public` and watches file changes.
+- `npm run app` starts your application locally.
+- `npm run deploy` builds your app for windows, osx and linux. the binaries are placed in `/dist` after building.
+- `bower install <frontend-module>` for any frontend-related stuff. jQuery, Angular-plugins, and so on.
+- `npm install my-module` **inside of `app/assets`** to install node.js modules.
+- see the [wiki](https://github.com/Anonyfox/node-webkit-hipster-seed/wiki) for advanced stuff.

-#Workflow
+#Workflow - detailed

 ###0.
 Prerequisites